nghianghesi/AsyncCaching/README.md

 doSomeOtherTimeConsumingJobs().thenRunAsync(() -> {
                     obj.handleOtherResult()
                  });
-// doSomeTimeConsumingJobs, doSomeOtherTimeConsumingJobs could be complex calculating, other API calling, database reading
+// where doSomeTimeConsumingJobs, doSomeOtherTimeConsumingJobs could be
+// complex calculating, other API calling, database operation ...
-// which return a FutureCompletable (A promise in js, or a Task in .NET) ...
+// those return a FutureCompletable (A promise in js, or a Task in .NET ...)
 ```

 because obj is referred inside async task, so it's maintained in memory.
 If we queue big number of tasks like this, memory may be overflowed.
 For ex: in DemoErrorApp, with **2000 tasks** being queued, it's quickly get Memory Overflow Exception